mbejger/polgraw-allsky/README.md

 This code searches for continuous gravitational waves
-in time-domain data using the F-statistic on data from a network of detectors (not ready yet!)
+in time-domain data using the F-statistic on data from a network of detectors.
+Currently the available detectors are H1 (Hanford), L1 (Livingston) of LIGO and V1 (Cascina) of Virgo.

-See doc/readme_search.txt for more details.
+See doc/readme_search.txt for some details (documentation may not be complete).